While I mostly use SBCL for Common Lisp development, I regularly switch to CCL or even ECL to run tests.

 buffers.
 It is not something I use a lot; but when I need it, it is

-frustrating to have to switch to the REPL buffer, run slime-quit-lisp
+frustrating to have to switch to the REPL buffer, run slime-quit-lisp, then

 kill the REPL buffer manually.